sematext/docs/docs/integration/varnishcache-logs.md

 title: Varnish Cache Logs Integration
 description: Sematext Varnish Cache Logs integration allows you to check response time, first byte served, along with traffic distribution across servers and requests made to the client and backend side.

-To make use of the Sematext Varnish Cache Logs integration, you'll need to install the [Sematext Agent](../agents/sematext-agent/index.md) and configure it to ship Varnish Cache logs via the [Logs Discovery](../logs/discovery/intro.md).
-You will want to create or select an existing Varnish Cache Logs App because that is what will provide you with all the out of the box dashboards, some of which you can see below.
-Moreover, pre-configured anomaly alert rules are available to notify about increasing **4xx** and **5xx** response rates.
+To use the Sematext Varnish Cache Logs integration simply install the [Sematext Agent](../agents/sematext-agent/index.md).
+The agent will [discover your logs](../logs/discovery/intro.md) and you'll be able to configure Varnish Cache log shipping via the UI.
+When doing that, you will want to create or select an existing Varnish Cache Logs App because that is what will provide you with all the out of the box dashboards, some of which you can see below.
+Moreover, the pre-configured anomaly alert rules will notify you about increasing **4xx** and **5xx** response rates.

 ## Log Collection